 An example: on 01/01/2023 an employee receives 4,000 shares with a 4-year vesting and 1 cliff.
 It will not be until 01/01/2024 that he will unlock 25% (1,000) of the shares.
 From that date on, he will vest periodically for 4 years until vesting all 4,000.

 If the employment or professional relationship ended before 01/01/2024, the employee would not vest any share.
 Instead, if it ends as of the cliff date and is not considered a bad leaver (see Clauses section), he would keep all vested actions up to that date.

-Types of vesting
+Types of Vesting in Startups